-TESTING AND COMMISSIONING OF MODIFICATIONS TO PLANT CONFIGURATION

-- 7.10.
-Post-modification testing is required to be performed (see para.
-4.40 of SSR-2/2 (Rev. 1) [1]), and this testing should verify the operability of the overall system as well as the operability of specific components or subsystems involved in the modification.
+TESTING AND COMMISSIONING OF MODIFICATIONS TO PLANT CONFIGURATION operability of specific components or subsystems involved in the modification.
 The testing programme should include checks, measurements and evaluations before, during, and on completion of the modification.
-Testing and commissioning of modifications (which may include pre-installation tests of equipment and mock-ups), including equipment qualification, should be aimed at demonstrating that the modifications meet their design specifications for all operational states, in design basis accidents and, where appropriate, for design extension conditions. - 7.11.
-Tests should be planned as part of the initial design of the modification.
-The testing of equipment before installation in the plant should be considered.
-Tests should include specific acceptance criteria based on performance criteria and testing provisions as part of the modification programme.
+Testing and commissioning of modifications (which may include pre-installation tests of equipment and mock-ups), including equipment qualification, should be aimed at demonstrating that the modifications meet their design specifications for all operational states, in design basis accidents and, where appropriate, for design extension conditions.